jim/diligence/README.markdown

     node diligence.js

 Then point a browser to localhost:5678.
-I've only used Firefox.
+I've only used Firefox so far.

+Look for 'All tests passed' in your console.
+Now go add a typo or something to tests.js.
+You should now see 'There was a failure'.

 ## What is going on here